-1 Average operational service travel times are for peak hour operations from 4th and King Street Station to San Jose Diridon Station, and assume 3-minute headways/separation along the corridor and 2-minute headways/separation at junctions.
+1 Average operational service travel times are for peak hour operations from 4th and King Street Station to San Jose Diridon Station, and assume 3-minute headways/separation at junctions.

 2 The No Project Alternative (baseline) assumes a fully electrified Caltrain service operating up to six trains per hour per direction and speeds of up to 79 miles per hour.
 Under the No Project Alternative, Caltrain would use existing areas of more than two tracks for passing operations.